atom/tello/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # Tello: A Donna metadata digest

 Converts [metadata][metadata] from [donna][donna] to an intermediate doc format using [atomdoc][atomdoc] as the docstring parser.